A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

+In the declaration \code{interface $I_1$ : $I_2$ \{ $IF$ $IM$ \}}, we have that $I_1$ is the name of the interface and $I_2$ is the name of its parent in the hierarchy.
+For the sake of simplicity, we assume that the members common to both interfaces also appear in both the parent and the child, i.e.\@ members are not automatically inherited.
+We also assume that all contracts implement only a single interface.\footnote{We could also allow contracts to implement multiple interfaces; this would require the type of an address to be a \emph{set} of interfaces, rather than just a single interface.
+However, we shall forego that here to avoid complicating the presentation.} Furthermore, we assume the existence of an interface $\ITOP$, corresponding to the basic implementation of a contract, which acts as the single root of the inheritance tree, corresponding to the following definition:

-The inclusion of a contract `supertype' $\ITOP_{\STOP}$ is similar to what is done in the type system developed for Featherweight Solidity by Crafa et al.\@ in \cite{crafa2019featherweight_solidity}.
+This definition may look strange, since it specifies a self-inheritance relation; however, we admit it since $\ITOP$ is the root of the inheritance tree, and it alone will not inherit from anything.
+Moreover, the inclusion of a contract `supertype' $\ITOP_{\STOP}$ is similar to what is done in the type system developed for Featherweight Solidity by Crafa et al.\@ in \cite{crafa2019featherweight_solidity}.
 This is necessary to enable us to give a type to the `magic variable' \code{sender}, which is available within the body of every method, since this variable can be bound to the address of any contract or account.
-We shall assume that $\ITOP \in \DOM{\Gamma}$ for any $\Gamma$ we shall consider.
+In the following section, we shall give a definition of a subtyping relation that will ensure that, for any valid interface definition $I$ (containing at least \code{balance} and \code{send}) and any security level annotation $s$, it must hold that $I_s$ is a subtype of $\ITOP_{\STOP}$, thus always allowing us to type $I_s$ up to $\ITOP_{\STOP}$.

 We shall also use a \emph{typed} syntax of \TINYSOL{}, where local variables are now declared as